kawa-kokosowa/staticfuzz/README.md

   * `/danbooru search some tags`: Get a random image from [Danbooru](http://danbooru.donmai.us/) which matches the supplied tags.

+## Other features

+  * Images: post a link to an image.
+  * Audio: post a link to a `.wav` audio file.

+Both images and audio are stylistically randomly glitched, but you can have audio and images handled however you want!

 ## Built with love

 Free for commercial or any purpose (MIT license).